YiDingg/YiDingg/Blogs/ATandR/ATandR(1)-Markdown.md

 # ATandR(1): Markdown

+> [!Note|style:callout|label:Infor]
+Initially published at 19:41 on 2024-06-23 in Beijing.

 As I am writing most of my blogs in Markdown, I have tried several Markdown editors to see which one is the best.
 Eventually, I settled on VSCode.
 Yes, you heard me right.
 VScode, a code editor instead of a text editor.

 As usual, We will give the conclusions first.
 In the later contents, I will tell you why, and explain some tips to make your writing experience more enjoyable.